MeghanaSripalle/CodeGladiators-Submission/EcommerceInventoryManagementSystem/README.md

 The following API endpoints are exposed by the system:

-- `POST /ecommerce/add/product`: Add a new product.
+- `POST /ecommerce/add/product`: Add new products.
 - `POST /ecommerce/delete/product`: Delete one or more products by providing their IDs.
 - `GET /ecommerce/getStock/product/{productId}`: Get the stock of a product by its ID.
-- `PUT /ecommerce/update/product`: Update an existing product.
+- `PUT /ecommerce/update/product`: Updates existing products.

 Please note that all API endpoints require authentication, and you should include the appropriate headers or tokens for authorization purposes.